State of the Media 2020: Top Five Takeaways

-2. Distrust in the media continues to decrease in the eyes of journalists, but there is still work to be done on this front.
+2. Distrust in the media continues to decrease in the eyes of journalists.
+But there is still work to be done.

 For the fourth year in a row, journalists said they saw distrust in the media decreasing.
 Trust, once lost, is difficult to rebuild, but we’ve seen the public turning to mainstream media as one of the first places to get news on the novel coronavirus, per the 2020 Edelman Trust Barometer Special Report on Trust and the Coronavirus.

 While that same report showed that trust was higher in employers than the media, turning to the media as a first choice for updates on the virus is a sign that things are moving in a positive direction.
 The full report discusses this more in-depth.

 3. Bias is unavoidable in humans, and journalists are humans; we examine this relationship between bias and reporters (and what it means for PR pros).